AlphaFold: Source code

-Open access to source code of several AlphaFold versions (excluding AlphaFold 3) has been provided by DeepMind after requests from the scientific community.
-The source code of AlphaFold 3 was made available for non-commercial use to the scientific community upon request in November 2024.
+Open access to source code of several AlphaFold versions (excluding AlphaFold 3) has been provided by DeepMind in 2022 after requests from the scientific community.
+The source code and weights of AlphaFold 3 were made available for non-commercial use to the scientific community upon request in November 2024.
+It became publicly available in February 2025, still retaining the non-commercial restriction.